(0)

 01/12/2021

-“With Lumba, Tamala has once again produced a rock-solid album that is convincing both musically and in terms of content!”
+“With Lumba Tamala again creates a rock-solid album that can convince both substantively and musically!”

 26/11/2021